Onyx-Protocol/Onyx/docs/core/build-applications/assets.md

 ## List asset transactions

 Chain Core keeps a time-ordered list of all transactions in the blockchain.
 These transactions are locally annotated with asset aliases and asset tags to enable intelligent queries.
-Note: local data is not present in the blockchain, see: [Local vs. Global Data](../learn-more/global-vs-local-data.md).
+Note: local data is not present in the blockchain, see: [Global vs Local Data](../learn-more/global-vs-local-data.md).

 ### Issuance transactions